Dr Maria Paula Arias

-Social Media and the Manchester Art Gallery Brand Network
+Social Media and Museum Brands as Networks: An Actor-Network Theory Study of the Manchester Art Gallery

-My investigation is developed around the Manchester Art Gallery and the 2018 mediatised debacle it was embroiled (which would later be informally dubbed ‘Nymphgate’).
+This thesis questions the often-held passive and limited perspective of social media (technologies and audiences) in relation to museum brands.
+Accordingly, the thesis is driven by two main aims: to critically discuss a reconceptualisation of museum brands as actor-networks that result from the mediated and performative relationships between heterogeneous actors (including human and non-human, as well as digital and physical actors); and to explore the potential role of social media (including technologies and users) within these networks.
+This investigation is developed around a single case study, the Manchester Art Gallery, as it was embroiled in a mediatised debacle about its institutional purpose following an artist takeover event in 2018 — where Twitter users drove the online conversation that would later be informally dubbed ‘Nymphgate’.
 Using a longitudinal lens to its methodological framework of Actor-Network Theory (ANT), and drawing on a critical analysis of secondary literature, Twitter data and interviews with Gallery staff, the thesis examines the events that led up to the takeover event, and the impact that the event, its subsequent online conversation, and its legacy had to the Gallery brand network.

 - ‘A Feature or a Bug: Evaluating Digital Literacy in Postgraduate Museum Studies Programmes’ (co-presented with Dr. Sarah Feinstein, University of Leeds); Centre for Critical Studies in Museums, Galleries and Heritage Live Projects Series; June 2021